-84 Dynamic survey designs provide a cohesive framework for coupling models of population 85 spread, and the optimal selection of sampling locations.
-We distinguish dynamic survey designs 86 from traditional statistical notion of adaptive sampling (sensu Thompson 1990), although the two 87 concepts are related.
-Dynamic survey designs are common in environmental monitoring, 88 including: monitoring hurricanes via aircraft (Wikle and Royle 1999), ozone monitoring (Wikle and Royle 1999), meteorological forecasting (Berliner et al. 1999), and ground-water-pollution source identification (Mahar and Datta 1997).
-However, dynamic survey designs have been applied to few long-term ecological monitoring programs (e.g., Wikle and Royle 2005, Hooten et al. 2009, Evangelou and Zhu 2012, Hooten et al. 2012).
+Dynamic survey designs provide a cohesive framework for coupling models of population spread, and the optimal selection of sampling locations.
+We distinguish dynamic survey designs from the traditional statistical notion of adaptive sampling (sensu Thompson 1990), although the two concepts are related.
+Dynamic survey designs are common in environmental monitoring, including: monitoring hurricanes via aircraft (Wikle and Royle 1999), ozone monitoring (Wikle and Royle 1999), meteorological forecasting (Berliner et al. 1999), and ground-water-pollution source identification (Mahar and Datta 1997).
+However, dynamic survey designs have been applied to few long-term ecological monitoring programs (e.g., Wikle and Royle 2005, Hooten et al. 2009, 2012, Evangelou and Zhu 2012).

-We have four objectives in this paper: 1) introduce concepts and terminology related to 93 optimal dynamic survey designs, 2) describe a general statistical framework for mechanistically 94 modeling population spread, 3) fuse statistical models of population spread and dynamic survey 95 designs in one coherent framework, and 4) apply the framework to monitoring sea otters in 96 Glacier Bay.
-Although we motivate this application using monitoring of sea otters in Glacier Bay, 97 we describe the methods in sufficient generality to be applicable to any system or taxa in which 98 investigators are interested in modeling and monitoring the distribution, abundance, and 99 colonization dynamics of a spreading population.
-100
+We have four objectives in this paper: (1) introduce concepts and terminology related to optimal dynamic survey designs, (2) describe a general statistical framework for mechanistically modeling population spread, (3) fuse statistical models of population spread and dynamic survey designs in one coherent framework, and (4) apply the framework to monitoring sea otters in Glacier Bay.
+Although we motivate this application using monitoring of sea otters in Glacier Bay, we describe the methods in sufficient generality to be applicable to any system or taxa in which investigators are interested in modeling and monitoring the distribution, abundance, and colonization dynamics of a spreading population.